-- The Association shall be called the Australian and New Zealand Association of Clinical Anatomists (ANZACA) Incorporated.
+- The Association shall be called the Australian and New Zealand Association of Clinical Anatomists Incorporated (ANZACA Inc).

-- The Policy of the Association is to encourage study and research into clinical anatomy, from application of knowledge of the anatomy of humans and animals to the science and practice of medicine and education.
-Through its meetings and by publication in appropriate journals (such as Clinical Anatomy) the Association aims to publicise the results of such research and to achieve educational and teaching excellence in clinical anatomy for all health professionals.
-Anatomy is interpreted in its broadest sense, to include gross anatomy, imaging anatomy in all modalities, microscopic anatomy and ultrastructure, development and growth before and after birth, neuroanatomy, biomechanics and the developing field of movement science.
+- The Policy of the Association is to encourage study and research into clinical anatomy, from application of knowledge of basic, applied and clinical human and veterinary anatomy to the science and practice of education and medicine.
+Through its annual meetings and by publication in relevant journals ANZACA aims to showcase the results of such research and to achieve educational and teaching excellence in clinical anatomy for all health professionals.
 The Association welcomes members from a wide variety of scientific and clinical disciplines.

-- The objects of the Association shall be to:
+- The objectives of the Association shall be to:

-a) Advance, for the public benefit, study and research into clinical anatomy and the disciplines relating thereto and to endorse the publication of the results of such research;
+a.
+Advance, for the public benefit, study and research into anatomy and the disciplines relating thereto and to endorse the publication of the results of such research;

-b) Promote and improve, for the public benefit, the science and practice of clinical anatomy, and the disciplines relating thereto;
+b.
+Promote and improve, for the public benefit, the science and practice of anatomy, and the disciplines relating thereto;

-c) Promote and improve, for the public benefit, the education and scholarship of clinical anatomy and the disciplines relating thereto.
+c.
+Promote and improve, for the public benefit, the education and scholarship of anatomy and the disciplines relating thereto.

-4. Those interested in clinical anatomy, anatomy education and other anatomical sciences shall be eligible for membership.
+- Those interested in anatomy, anatomy education and other anatomical sciences shall be eligible for membership.

-5. The Officers of the Association shall be a President, a Vice-President, a Secretary and a Treasurer and Assistant Treasurer (one each from Australia and New Zealand).
+- The Executives of the Association shall be a President, a Vice-President, a Secretary and a Treasurer and Assistant Treasurer (one each from Australia and New Zealand).

-6. There shall be a Council of the Association consisting of the Office-bearers and up to five additional Members (including a Higher Degree Research student member).
+- There shall be a Council of the Association consisting of the Office-bearers and up to five additional Members (including a HDR student member).
 In addition, the immediate Past President shall be a member of the Council until the next Annual General Meeting.

-7. Membership of the Association shall consist of those who subscribe to the objects of the Association and shall consist of three categories; full members, student members and life members.
+- Membership of the Association shall consist of those who subscribe to the objectives of the Association and shall consist of three categories; full members, student members and life members.

-a) Full members should be engaged in a discipline relevant to the objects of the Association.
+a.
+Full members should be engaged in a discipline relevant to the objectives of the Association.

-8. Membership application forms will be available from the ANZACA website.
-New membership applications completed and paid for prior to the Annual General Meeting are collated by the Treasurer.
+- Membership application forms will be available from the ANZACA website.
+New membership applications completed and paid for prior to the AGM are collated by the Treasurer.
 Membership shall be ratified at the Annual General Meeting by majority vote.

-9. Current financial members and student members (i.e. have paid the annual subscription fee) are eligible to vote at the Annual General Meeting.
+- Current financial members and student members (i.e. have paid the annual subscription fee) are eligible to vote at the AGM.

 Officers and Council

-12. The President shall hold office for two years from the day of the Annual General Meeting and shall be eligible for re-election for a maximum of two consecutive terms in their current position (unless there is no other nomination).
+- The President shall hold office for two years from the day of the AGM and shall be eligible for re-election for a maximum of two consecutive terms in their current position (unless there is no other nomination).

-13. The Vice-President shall hold office for two years from the day of the Annual General Meeting and shall be eligible for re-election for a maximum of two consecutive terms in their current position (unless there is no other nomination).
+- The Vice-President shall hold office for two years from the day of the AGM and shall be eligible for re-election for a maximum of two consecutive terms in their current position (unless there is no other nomination).

-15. The ordinary and student Council members shall hold office for two years from the day of the Annual General Meeting and shall be eligible for re-election for a maximum of two consecutive terms in their current position (unless there is no other nomination).
+- The ordinary and student Council members shall hold office for two years from the day of the AGM and shall be eligible for re-election for a maximum of two consecutive terms in their current position (unless there is no other nomination).

-16. Nominations for a council member or office-bearer should be forwarded to the Secretary at least one month prior to the Annual General Meeting.
+- Nominations for a council member or office-bearer should be forwarded to the Secretary at least one month (30days) prior to the AGM.
 The eligibility criteria for nomination and election to Council are:

-b) Financial member of ANZACA for at least 12 months
+b.
+Financial member of ANZACA for at least one year (12 months)

-c) For nomination to an office-bearer role, the nominee must be a current Council member and have been a member of Council for a minimum of 1 year (unless there is no other nomination).
+c.
+For nomination to an office-bearer role, the nominee must be a current Council member and have been a member of Council for a minimum of 12 months (unless there is no other nomination).

 Finances and Property

-22. The Treasurers shall receive subscriptions and shall prepare and submit at each Annual General Meeting, a statement of accounts for the previous year, along with a financial report prepared by a licenced accountant.
+- The Treasurers shall receive subscriptions and shall prepare and submit at AGMs, a statement of accounts for the previous year, along with a financial report prepared by a licenced accountant.

-24. The licenced accountant shall be appointed by the Council of the Association and any change of accountant should be announced at the Annual General Meeting.
+- The licenced accountant shall be appointed by the Council of the Association and any change of accountant should be announced at AGM.

 Annual General Meeting

-26. Amendments to the Constitutions and Rules may be proposed by Council, or by any four members of the Association.
+- Amendments to the Constitutions and Rules may be proposed by Council, or by any four members of the Association.
 Any such notice must be in the hands of the Secretary at least one month prior to the date of the meeting and notification sent to each member in advance of the meeting.
 At such a meeting, the presence of either one tenth of the membership or ten members, whichever is the greater, shall form a quorum.
-For the adoption of any amendments proposed, a majority of two-thirds of the members present and voting shall be required in its favour.
+For the adoption of any amendments proposed, a majority of two-thirds of the members present and voting shall be required.

-27. The Association may be dissolved by a motion carried by a majority of two-thirds of the members present at an Annual General Meeting.
-On dissolution, the property of the Association shall be applied to support study and research in anatomy and clinical anatomy.
+As discussed and agreed upon by the Council and members present at AGM December 2018, the Association may be dissolved by a motion carried by a majority or two-thirds of the members present at AGM.
+On dissolution, the property and/or assets of the Association shall be applied to support study and research in anatomy and clinical anatomy.